vstallins/lisk-pool/README.md

 The script is also runnable by cron using the -y argument:

-`python3 liskpool.py -y`
+`python3 risepool.py -y`

-There is also a 'batch.sh' file which run liskpool, then payments.sh and copy the poollogs.json in the docs folder.
+There is also a 'batch.sh' file which run risepool, then payments.sh and copy the poollogs.json in the docs folder.